x4e/PaperBin/README.md

 This project uses ASM and the attach api to modify Paper classes as they are defined.

-Usage:
+PaperBin is 100% compatible with any forks of paper, so you dont have to use vanilla paper.

+## Usage
+Make sure you have read the License.
+Then download paperbin and run the following command:
 ```
 java [any jvm arguments] -noverify -jar PaperBin.jar ActualPaper.jar [any paper arguments]
 ```

-PaperBin is 100% compatible with any forks of paper, so you dont have to use vanilla paper.
+## Test Server
+This plugin is currently active on `oldfag.org`, feel free to connect and test it out, there are no rules.

 ## Features: